A note on Serrin's type problem on Riemannian manifolds: Introduction

 Talking about Weiberger's $P$-function approach, the two ingredients associated with his technique, that is, a maximum principle for a suitable $P$-function and a Pohozaev-type identity, have been reproduced to study overdetermined problems for domains in Riemannian manifolds.
 In particular, by studying Serrin's problem on simply connected manifolds with constant sectional curvature, the space forms, Ciraolo and Vezzoni \cite{ciraolo} used the $P$-function approach to prove the analog of Serrin's theorem for the problem \eqref{serrinok3} with the overdetermined condition

 where $\Omega\subset M$ is a bounded domain and $M=\mathbb{R}^n$ when $k=0$, $M=\mathbb{H}^n$ when $k=-1$ and $M=\mathbb{S}^n_+$ when $k=1$.
 We also refer to \cite{kumpraj} for the same result via the method of moving planes.
 Following the line in \cite{ciraolo}, Farina and the second author \cite{farina-roncoroni} (see also \cite{Roncoroni} for a previous partial result) have studied this same problem on warped products, also obtaining rigidity results by considering such ambients with Ricci curvature bounded below.
 On the other hand, it is known that Serrin’s theorem is, in general false; indeed, given a compact Riemannian manifold $(M,g)$ such that there exists a non-degenerate critical point $p\in M$ of its scalar curvature function, then it is possible to construct a smooth foliation $(\partial\Omega_{\varepsilon})$ of a neighborhood of $p$, where $\Omega_{\varepsilon}$ is a domain in which \eqref{serrinok1}-\eqref{serrinok2} possesses a solution with $c=\frac{\varepsilon}{n}$ (we refer to \cite{fall}, and to \cite{pacard} and \cite{delay} for related results for the eigenvalue problem).
+Moreover, we mention that the existence results for overdetermined problems for other semilinear equations in compact Riemannian manifolds have been proved in \cite{dv1} and \cite{dv2}.

 In this work, we deal with Serrin-type problems on Riemannian manifolds, providing geometric conditions on the ambient space to obtain rigidity results.
 In particular, we study problem \eqref{serrinok3}-\eqref{serrinok4} in a class of Riemannian manifolds satisfying \eqref{Ricci} and that admit a closed conformal vector field.
 A vector field $X\in\mathfrak{X}(M)$ is called \textit{closed conformal} if